 Allies need to remember that there is no homogenous Queer identity.
 Society at large attempting to homogenize Queer identities, people, and groups, is wildly oppressive; it is a form of assimilation into dominant culture, and assimilationist ideals speak volumes of what dominant culture thinks of individuals who deviate from it—it tells us that “unless you become like us, homogenize yourself and your movements, you will not be respected, accepted, or viewed as full human beings.”
 (Inter)National Coming Out Day is a great day for allies to point towards, and shout out, identities that are lesser known.
 Asexuality is still virtually invisible; intersex bodies are often erased.
 The public often recognizes the LGB part of LGBTQIA+ because it is more comfortable for them, easier to wrap their head around.
 Allies, don’t let our vast diversity be erased, don’t be complicit in our multitudes of identities on an awesome rainbow spectrum fall to the wayside just because some are better known than others.
 (Inter)National Coming Out Day, since mass amounts of people will be on social media discussing these topics, coming out, and there will be a general greater focus on LGBTQIA+ identities than other days, is a time to listen and amplify.

 We hear about “Gay” marriage (which is actually same-sex marriage, as not all gay relationships are same-sex and not all same-sex relationships are gay), hear about “Gay” rights (which is actually LGBTQIA+ rights), but underrepresentation remains rampant, and some identities are more invisible than others.
 Bisexuality, for example, is recognized but stigmatized as indecisive or selfish and a heavy focus on hypersexuality is forced upon bisexual identities; amplify that this is not the truth, point towards bisexual voices.
 Asexuality is discredited as a sexual identity because asexual people do not feel sexual attraction and the assumption is that everybody feels sexual attraction, and the people who do not just “haven’t found the right person”; amplify that this is not the truth, point towards asexual voices.
 The “I” in our alphabet soup stands for Intersex, an identity that has some visibility but that visibility is often incorrect–visibility for Intersex people is often under the term “hermaphrodite,” an awful slur.
-Just as gender is a spectrum as opposed to a binary, sex is a spectrum and not a binary; there’s multiple ways for bodies to manifest, multiple combinations of chromosomes, reproductive organs, reproductive systems, secondary sex characteristics, and levels of estrogen/testosterone.
-These bodies are not strange, incorrect, wrong, or anything else Queer people are often assumed to be in the mind of dominant culture; amplify the truth, point towards intersex voices.
+Just as gender is a spectrum as opposed to a binary, sex is a spectrum and not a binary; there are multiple ways for bodies to manifest, multiple combinations of chromosomes, reproductive organs, reproductive systems, secondary sex characteristics, and levels of estrogen/testosterone.
+These bodies are not strange, incorrect, wrong, or anything else Queer people are often assumed to be in the mind of the dominant culture; amplify the truth, point towards intersex voices.
 Allies need to work towards exposing identities, genders, and bodies, that are less visible, making room for them in conversations and validating these identities.

 And, please, check your privilege at the door.